 Before I say what, though, a bit of background.
-I have long-standing opposition to censorship on this blog, certainly not just because something offends a few people – if you don’t like it, don’t watch it.
-And if art expresses a view you don’t like, the correct thing to do is respond and tells us what it’s getting wrong.
+I have long-standing opposition to censorship on this blog, certainly not when the grounds for censorship was that it offended someone – if you don’t like it, don’t watch it.
+And if art expresses a view you find objectionable, the correct thing to do is respond and tells us why that view is wrong.
 Anyway, I don’t know whether I’ve changed or the world’s changed, but I’ve seen a lot more effort to censor art in the last few years as politics grows more bitter and polarised.
 Some consider censorship of the arts a left-wing thing.
 That’s not quite true – anyone who remembers Mary Whitehouse knows the authoritarian right tries just as hard as the authoritarian left to ban things they object to.
 But in order to get anywhere in arts censorship, you need artists willing to censor other artists.
 The authoritarian right has few friends in the arts world, and they get nowhere.
 The authoritarian left does, and sometimes succeeds.

-What Mary Whitehouse and others on the authoritarian right did succeed at, however, was developing a handy blueprint for arts censorship.
+What Mary Whitehouse and others on the authoritarian right did achieve, however, was developing a handy blueprint for arts censorship.
 She worked out that no-one’s interested in banning things just because of some busybody’s sensibilities.
 What you have to do is to persuade the public that it’s harmful in some way.
-Arguments over art being harmful is rarely won in a fair debate, so don’t give them one.
+Of course you rarely win an argument over art being harmful in fair debate, so don’t have a fair debate.
 Instead, pick on something that plenty of people have heard of but few people actually understand.
 Ideally, whip up panic so quickly that the people who could defend it are so tainted with this degeneracy that no-one will engage with them.
 These tactics honed by the authoritarian right have been appropriated by the authoritarian left, except that instead of “think of the children”, they treat everybody like children.

 This tactic is doing varying degrees of damage over different disciplines of the arts.
-One area that is under particular threat is Young Adult fiction, where there’s tales of online witch-hunts calling authors out for sexist of racist content – and by witch-hunt a mean the metaphor of the thing that never found actual witches.
+One area that is under particular threat is Young Adult fiction, where there’s tales of online witch-hunts calling authors out for allegedly sexist or racist content – and by witch-hunt a mean the metaphor of the thing that never found actual witches (and by “allegedly sexist or racist” I mean “obviously not sexist or racist for anyone who actually read it”).
 One horror story I heard of was The Black Witch, called out for racism.
 The evidence?
-In the story, humans are considered a superior race to selkies, fae and wolfmen – clearly a coded message for racial discrimination.
+In the story, humans are considered a superior race to selkies, fae and wolfmen – clearly, so some claim, a coded message for racial discrimination.
 Well, uh, yes, except the point of the book is that racism is bad.
 That is like claiming Harry Potter is a racist book because of the stuff about mudbloods.
 With one difference: so many people know about Harry Potter, that claim would be torn to shreds in minutes.
 Small authors don’t have fan following to protect them.
 The few people who actually read the book were online shamed too for the crime of reading the racist book.
-Censors choose their victims well.
+Smart censors choose their victims well.

 So far, theatre in Britain has largely been spared this.
 Possibly thanks to open festivals like the Edinburgh Fringe, the ethos of freedom of expression has held up very well.
 When people have tried get work banned, they are called out, the consequences are severe, and often the play gets even more popular thanks to the Streisand effect.
 But I have suspicions of a new censorship tactic emerging.
 Under this system, no-one tries to censor the plays themselves – but they want everything surrounding it controlled, so tightly that it has the same effect.
 Venue managers are leaned on to refuse bookings from the wrong kind of plays.
 Reviewers are told to penalise artists who express ideas deemed incorrect by the censors.
 If you have enough people on your side, anyone who is non-compliant, can be targeted with hit pieces as a warning to others.
 They won’t describe any of these practice the way I do, of course.
 Instead, it’s all nicely packaged as using exercising social responsibility in your position.

-Artists are still free to do what they want, but with enough culture policing, theatre that expresses incorrect ideas, can be cut off from enough publicity and opportunities and fail to get off the ground, thereby sheltering prospective audiences from wrongthink.
-Not only that, the same treatment can be given to theatre that insufficiently expresses correct ideas (because all art is political and failure to stand up to the bad side means you’re supporting it), so that audiences can be exposed to more rightthing.
-Are there enough people in theatre to make this happen?
-At the moment, probably no. Are there people in theatre who wish there were?
+Artists are still free to do what they want, but with enough culture policing, theatre that expresses incorrect ideas, cut off from enough publicity and opportunities, will fail to get off the ground, thereby sheltering prospective audiences from wrongthink.
+If you’re powerful enough, the same treatment can be given to theatre that expresses insufficient correct ideas (because All Art is Political™ and failure to stand up to the bad side means you’re supporting it), so that audiences can be exposed to more rightthink.
+Are there enough people in theatre to make this a reality?
+At the moment, probably no. Are there people in theatre who wish they could?
 I fear the answer is yes.